-If you’re looking to create your go to market strategy before your SaaS is fully developed then you’ve already made smarter choices than so many other founders.
+If you’re looking to create your go to market strategy or GTM strategy before your SaaS is fully developed then you’ve already made smarter choices than so many other founders.

 But no matter where you’re at in the launching process, these tips, common failures, and examples will help you learn what to do and what not to do when going to market with a new SaaS product.